Bordered Heegaard Floer homology: Invariance and pairing: Preliminaries on knot Floer homology

-\subsection{Preliminaries on knot Floer homology}
+\section{Preliminaries on knot Floer homology}

-We focus attention now on the relationship between Heegaard Floer invariants of three-manifolds with torus boundary and knot Floer homology.
-Before delving into the details, we recall some of the basics of knot Floer homology.
-More detailed accounts may be found in the original papers~\cite{OS04:Knots, RasmussenThesis}.
+We focus now on the relationship between Heegaard Floer invariants of three-manifolds with torus boundary and knot Floer homology.
+Before delving into the details, we recall some of the basics of knot Floer homology, with a special emphasis on the bigradings.
 For simplicity of notation, we restrict attention to the case where the ambient three-manifold is~$S^3$.
+More detailed accounts may be found in the original papers~\cite{OS04:Knots, Rasmussen03:Knots}.

-The knot Floer homology invariant of a knot is the filtered chain homotopy type of a filtered chain complex over $\Field[U]$.
-Specifically, a knot in $S^3$ can be specified by a suitable Heegaard diagram $(\Sigma,\alphas,\betas,w,z)$, where $w$ and $z$ are a pair of basepoints in the complement of the $\alpha$- and $\beta$-circles.
-The knot Floer complex is defined as a chain complex $\CFKm(S^3)$ generated by $\Gen_K$, which are the usual generators of Heegaard Floer homology with respect to the Heegaard diagram, endowed with the differential
+The knot Floer invariant of a knot is the filtered chain homotopy type of a filtered chain complex over $\Field[\gls*{U}]$.
+Specifically, a knot in $S^3$ can be specified by a suitable Heegaard diagram $\HD_K=\gls*{DblyPtdHD} $, where $w$ and $z$ are a pair of basepoints in the complement of the $\alpha$- and $\beta$-circles.
+The \emph{knot Floer complex} is defined as a chain complex $\gls*{knotCxminus}$ generated over $\Field[U]$ by $\gls*{knotGen}$, the usual generators of Heegaard Floer homology with respect to the Heegaard diagram $\HD_K$, endowed with the differential

+In the above equation, $\gls*{pitwoBig}$ refers to the set of homology classes of curves connecting $\x$ to $\y$ which are allowed to cross both $w$ and $z$; this is denoted $\pi_2(\x,\y)$ in~\cite{OS04:Knots, Rasmussen03:Knots}, but in this book we have reserved $\pi_2$ for classes which have local multiplicity zero at $z$.

-The complex is endowed with an Alexander filtration.
-The Alexander depth~$A$ (filtration degree) of the generators is characterized, up to an overall translation, by
+The complex is endowed with an \emph{Alexander filtration}.
+The Alexander depth (filtration degree)~$\gls*{Alexander}$ of the generators is characterized, up to an overall translation, by

-for any $\x,\y\in\Gen_K$ and homology class $B\in\pi_2(\x,\y)$.
-Its homological grading is the Maslov grading~$M$, defined up to overall translation by
+for any $\x,\y\in\Gen_K$ and homology class $B\in\piBig(\x,\y)$.
+The boundary operators do not increase~$A$.
+Furthermore, the boundary operators decrease (by one) the \emph{Maslov grading}~$\gls*{Maslov}$, defined up to overall translation by

-(Note that the knot enters the picture only through the induced Alexander filtration.)
+(Note that the knot enters the definition only through the Alexander filtration.)
+We will explain how to remove the indeterminacy in the Alexander and Maslov gradings below, in Equations~\eqref{eq:AlexanderSymmetry} and in Equations~\eqref{eq:RenormalizedMaslov} and~\eqref{eq:FixAlgebraicGrading}, respectively.